weisdd/lfgw/docs/oidc.md

 - roles used by grafana itself (`grafana-admin` and `grafana-editor` in this case);
 - roles used by lfgw.

-Those roles' names can be the same or different, depending on what you want to achieve.
+Those roles' names can either be the same or different, depending on what you want to achieve.
 For simplicity of the example, here they have the same names.

 ## grafana